Swewi/Mildew-detection-cherries/README.md

 ## Credits and Acknowledgements

 * **Code Institute** - For supplying the learning environment that has lead me to this point.
+  * Also for the walkthrough project - Malaria Detector

 ### Content